AliHaidar97/NLP-ENSAE-Project/README.md

 # NLP-ENSAE-Project

-This paper details the development and evaluation of an intent classifier for sequence labeling in spoken dialog.
+The focus of this paper is on the creation and evaluation of an intent classifier designed for sequence labeling in spoken dialog.

-The model was trained and tested using the SILICONE dataset as the benchmark.
+Using the SILICONE dataset as a benchmark, the intent classifier was trained and tested to assess its performance.

-We compared the performance of utterance classifier and context classifier.
+The performance of the utterance classifier and context classifier were compared to each other in this study.

-We developped three models :
+Three different models were developed as part of this research project : BertMLP1Layer, BertMLP2Layers, BertGRU

 ### BertMLP1Layer: